JoshWeb3/petContractWeb3MSU/README.md

 💻 🐈

-This a program that is a game that runs on the blockchain.
+This a game is a contract that runs on the blockchain.
 This contract on the network will tell our web application what to display.

 🌐🧠